kashkanna22/Market-Mastery-App/README.md

 2. Open `Market Mastery.xcodeproj` in Xcode 15+
 3. Run on iPhone simulator or real device
 4. Internet connection required to fetch market data

----

-## ✅ iOS Apprenticeship

-Yes, I’d like to be considered for the next semester!